michaelgwelch/loominate.net/_posts/2012-03-19-brainmess-extract-jump-methods.md

 The third problem with this code, is that the jump instructions have this strange pre-condition that the `pc` variable needs to be positioned 1 after the bracket that caused the jump.
 That seems odd.

-I&#8217;m going to create one new method named `FindMatch` that fixes all of these problems.
+I'm going to create one new method named `FindMatch` that fixes all of these problems.

 <pre class="brush: csharp; title: ; notranslate" title="">private static int JumpForward(string program, int pc)
 {